ZurichNLP/distil-lingeval/README.md

 # DistilLingEval

-Data and code for the paper ["On the Limits of Minimal Pairs in Contrastive Evaluation"](#) (BlackboxNLP 2021), containing contrastive translation pairs for targeted evaluation of English→German MT systems.
+Data and code for the paper "On the Limits of Minimal Pairs in Contrastive Evaluation" (BlackboxNLP 2021), containing contrastive translation pairs for targeted evaluation of **English→German** MT systems.

 The evaluation protocol is identical to LingEval97 (https://github.com/rsennrich/lingeval97).
 The difference is that the target sequences of LingEval97 are human-written references, whereas DistilLingEval also provides **contrastive test sets built from machine translations**.
-See the [paper](#) for more details.

 ## Contrastive Test Sets